nolcut/FaaSr-Docs/docs/tutorial.md

 - Click on `(FAASR REGISTER)` (left)
 - Click on the `Run workflow` drop-down; enter `tutorial.json` and click on `Run workflow`
 - This will take a few seconds to complete; wait until the action completes before proceeding
+- Note: if successful, `(FAASR REGISTER)` will create two additional GitHub actions for your repository: `tutorial-start` and `tutorial-sum`.
+These are generated automatically for this workflow, which is named `tutorial` and has two nodes in the graph (`start` and `sum`)

 ## Invoke the workflow